I'm Hanley, an Interaction (UX/UI) Designer. I design for the moments when we interact with devices, services, and people.

-I'm also a foodie 🍝, snowboarder 🏂, lover of boardgames and hackathons.
+I'm also a foodie 🍝, a snowboarder 🏂, and a lover of boardgames and hackathons 🕹.

-My focus on User Experiences and Interaction Design is supplemented by Research, Visual, & Software experiences.
-These skills are used in diverse collaborations across various platforms (web, iOS, Android, TV, physical installations).
-They help contribute to dynamic plans and iterative design processes.
+My focus on User Experiences and Interaction Design is supplemented by experiences in research, multimedia, and technology.
+These skills are used in diverse collaborations across various platforms (iOS, mobile, web, TV, physical spaces, and installations).
+They help contribute to planning sessions, stakeholder communications, and iterative design processes.

 VR environment for American ESL primary school students: A Design Process and Interactive Prototype.